sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 4. **migrated for resource GR** if the key secret `openshift-config-managed/<component>-encryption-<n>`'s annotation `encryption.operator.openshift.io/migrated-resources` lists the GR.
 5. **deleted** - if its secret `openshift-config-managed/<component>-encryption-<n>` is deleted.

-Each version of the operator has a fixed list of GRs that a supposed to be encrypted.
+Each version of the operator has a fixed list of GRs that are supposed to be encrypted.
 All other GRs are **non-encrypted** for that operator.
 We say that such a resource of the former is **encrypted** if it is configured with at least a read-key in the target encryption config, and **to-be-encrypted** if it is not.

 #### Invariants